vsergeev/zigradio/website/integrating-zigradio.md

 may be zero.

-The high-level `push(self: *Self, value: T) error{Unavailable}!void` API writes a single sample and returns an error if space was not available.
+The high-level `push(self: *Self, value: T) error{Unavailable}!void` API writes a single sample, or returns an error if space was not available.

 The `setEOS(self: *Self) void` sets the end-of-stream condition on the source, which will subsequently collapse the flow graph.